 Should eBay Sellers Charge a Restocking Fee for Returns?

-Restocking fees are fees charged when an item is returned.
-Sometimes restocking fees are based on the condition of the item and are a percentage of the sale price.
-If a customer returns an item and the seller has a restocking fee in their return policy, the customer will only receive a percentage of the initial purchase price.
-This policy is common in retail for higher end items like electronics, jewelry, or designer items.
+Restocking fees are fees charged when an item is returned to the seller.
+Sometimes restocking fees are based on the condition of the item and the fee is a percentage of the original sale price.
+If a customer returns an item and the seller has a restocking fee outlined in their return policy, the customer will only get back a percentage of the initial purchase price.
+This policy is common in retail for higher-end items like electronics, jewelry, or designer goods.
 Among eBay sellers, restocking fees are a point of controversy.

 eBay's Policy on Restocking Fees